mondrian-framework/mondrian-framework/packages/docs/docs/docs/guides/03-testing.md

 ## Writing Tests

-With the client set up, you can import it into your test files (e.g., using Vitest, Jest) and call functions as if you were interacting with the real API, but with full type safety and direct execution.
+With the client set up, you can import it into your test files (e.g., using Vitest, Jest) and call functions as if you were interacting with the real API, but with the benefit of full type safety and direct execution.

 ```ts showLineNumbers
 // user.test.ts